-Ms. Cundiff is a Visiting Lecturer in Law at Yale Law School, where she teaches intellectual property law.
+Ms. Cundiff is a Visiting Lecturer in Law at Yale Law School, teaching intellectual property law.

 Ms. Cundiff is a Member of the American Law Institute, serving as an Adviser on the Restatement, Third, Conflict of Laws.
-She is a member of the Executive Committee of the New York State Bar Association’s Intellectual Property Section and is the past Chair of that section.
-She is a member of the Trade Secrets Committee of the American Intellectual Property Law Association; is listed in The Best Lawyers in America; Chambers; Legal 500 (which has named her a “Leading Lawyer” in Trade Secrets Litigation); and New York Super Lawyers.
-She was an invited civilian guest at the U.S. Army War College National Security Seminar.
-She has completed the National Institute of Trial Advocacy’s Teacher Training Program at Harvard Law School and the CPR Institute’s Mediator Training Program.
+She is a member of the Executive Committee of the New York State Bar Association’s 2000 member Intellectual Property Section and is the past Chair of that section.
+She is a member of the Trade Secrets Committee of the American Intellectual Property Law Association.
+She has completed the National Institute of Trial Advocacy’s Teacher Training Program and the CPR Institute’s Mediator Training Program and was an invited civilian guest at the U.S. Army War College National Security Seminar.
+She is a fellow of the New York and American Bar Foundations and has been recognized in The Best Lawyers in America; Chambers; Legal 500 (Leading Lawyer, Trade Secrets, Nationally); and New York Super Lawyers, among other directories.

 Ms. Cundiff received her B.A. degree from the University of Denver, where she was a Boettcher Foundation Scholar, and her J.D. degree from Yale Law School.
+She is admitted to practice in New York, Colorado, the District of Columbia, various Federal District and Circuit courts and the United States Supreme Court.
 She is on the advisory board of the Yale Law School Center for the Study of Corporate Law.
-She was a founding member of the Print Club of the City of New York.
-She is admitted to practice in New York, Colorado, the District of Columbia and several Federal courts.
+She was a founding member of the Print Club of the City of New York and serves as Chair of the Scholarship Committee of the United States Senate Youth Program Alumni Association and as a member of the board of the York Theatre Company in New York, which is dedicated to providing support for musical theatre and theatre education.

 William “Bill” Coats is a partner in the San Francisco office of Novak Druce Connolly Bove + Quigg and chair of the firm’s litigation group.
 He focuses his practice on intellectual property litigation, specifically involving patents, copyrights, trademarks and trade secret disputes.
 He possesses deep and broad knowledge of a number of cutting-edge technologies, which he uses to provides strategic counsel to clients across a number of industries, including computers, electronics, entertainment and the media.
 He is the past Chair of the Science and Technology Law Section of the American Bar Association and was appointed by the U.S. government to the United Nations Centre for Trade Facilitation and Electronic Business Task Team on Intellectual Property Rights and Related Issues in 2008.